TJC1996/worldcup-prediction/agent-prompts/daily-agent-prompt.md

   speculative or in-progress score reporting.
 - Never modify any prediction-related field while grading — only add the four result fields listed in Step A2.
+- Never regenerate a prediction for a match that already has one from earlier today, even on a later run.
 - If you cannot find today's fixture list at all, write a file stating that explicitly rather than guessing matches.
 - If a date's file referenced in manifest.json is missing or malformed, skip that date without error rather than stopping the run.